Hua-Zhou/OTSM.jl/docs/src/index.md

 ## Example data

-The package contains one port wine example data set from the [Hanafi and Kiers (200)](https://doi.org/10.1016/j.csda.2006.04.020) paper.
+The package contains the port wine example data set from the [Hanafi and Kiers (200)](https://doi.org/10.1016/j.csda.2006.04.020) paper.
 It can be retrieved by the `portwine_data()` function.

 ```julia